Quantcast

 And also…

-• Terroirs d'Avenir , the food collective that supplies the finest tables in Paris (Eric Frechon and the Fooding gang are big fans), offers the best seafood products to buy directly from their super fishmonger on rue du Nil.
-On the program: Saint-Jacques de Saint Malo and Saint-Quay-Portrieux, Utah Beach oysters, Saint-Jean-de-Luz red tuna, Banka trout from the Basque Country… The ideal place to shop!
+• Terroirs d’Avenir, the food collective that supplies the finest tables in Paris (Eric Frechon and the Fooding crew are big fans), offers the best seafood products directly at their superb fish shop on Rue du Nil.
+Featuring Saint-Malo and Saint-Quay-Portrieux scallops, Utah Beach oysters, Saint-Jean-de-Luz red tuna, and Banka trout from the Basque Country...
+The ideal place for a seafood market experience!

 written by